Meritocracy

 Advancement in a meritocracy is essentially based on performance.
 In a true meritocratic system, the focus is on abilities and qualifications rather than gender, race, or social background.

-The goal of this approach is to promote a fair and equitable work environment, encouraging employees to reach their full potential.
+The goal of this approach is to promote a fair and equitable work environment, encouraging employees to reach their full potential while reducing the systemic oppression we have in today's world.

 Terminology